In just a few steps it is possible to configure an Alyvix node in NetEye in order to monitor it from the web interface.

 The General Settings tab reports the private key for the selected node and the retention period, in hours, for the successful test cases, failed test cases and for the service logs.
+Moreover, a toggle enables the capture of annotated screenshots also for successful test case runs.
 You can also edit settings in the General tab.

 Manage Test Cases¶